-Classroom/Clinical Dress Policy
+Dress Policy

-- Students must wear the YCST green polo school shirt/sweater. - · Students must wear black or khaki colored scrub bottoms without holes, rips, or tears.
+- Students must wear the YCST uniform. - Students must wear YCST green scrub bottoms without holes, rips, or tears.
 These must be worn at waist level with both pant legs down at the same length. - Students must wear YCST ID badge that is issued by the Practical Nursing Program.
 Failure to do so will result in having to miss time from class to go home and return with proper attire.
-Time missed in the program will add to total hours of attendance. - Students must wear fully enclosed shoes. - CELL PHONES-See Page 57. - ELETRONIC DEVICES IN THE CLASSROOM/CLINICALS that are not approved:. smart watches, Apple watches, Google eyeglasses, etc. - Outerwear (any garment that would strictly be worn on the outside) including hats, hoods, bandannas, scarves and sunglasses may not be worn in any part of the building during regular school hours. - Students may not display any potentially derogatory or hate Speech symbolism and/or any item that is deemed offensive towards race, gender etc. and/or may have the potential to cause a disturbance.
-Final determination of the appropriateness of any item, sign, graphic etc. on school property will be made by YCST administration and will not be negotiable. - Students are responsible to conduct themselves in a manner that will reflect favorably upon themselves as well as the York County School of Technology. - Any student not in proper uniform attire will be asked to leave clinical for the day and these hours will add to the total hours absent from the program. - The following policy meets the organizational standards for appearance in the clinical sites utilized throughout the practical nursing program. - Students that disregard this policy will be sent home, subject to disciplinary action up to and including dismissal. - Gum chewing is not permitted in the clinical area.
+Time missed in the program will add to total hours of attendance. - Students must wear black fully enclosed shoes. - CELL PHONES-See Page 57. - Electronic devices in the classroom/clinical setting that are not approved include: smart watches, Apple watches, Google eyeglasses, etc. - Outerwear (any garment that would strictly be worn on the outside) including hats, hoods, bandannas, scarves and sunglasses may not be worn in any part of the building during regular school hours. - Students may not display any potentially derogatory or hate speech symbolism and/or any item that is deemed offensive towards race, gender etc. and/or may have the potential to cause a disturbance.
+Final determination of the appropriateness of any item, sign, graphic etc. on school property will be made by YCST administration and will not be negotiable. - Students are responsible to conduct themselves in a manner that will reflect favorably upon themselves as well as the York County School of Technology. - Any student not in proper uniform attire will be asked to leave for the day and these hours will add to the total hours absent from the program. - The following policy meets the organizational standards for appearance in the classroom and clinical sites utilized throughout the practical nursing program. - Students that disregard this policy will be sent home, subject to disciplinary action up to and including dismissal. - Gum chewing is not permitted in the clinical area.